 For example, if your flow includes transaction data that updates daily, you can set up incremental refresh to retrieve and process only the new transactions every day, then run a full refresh weekly or monthly to refresh all of your flow data.

 Note: To run incremental refresh on flow inputs that use the Salesforce connector, you must be using Tableau Prep Builder version 2021.1.2 or later.
+Incremental refresh is not currently supported when writing flow outputs to Microsoft Excel.

 To run your flow using incremental refresh, Tableau Prep needs the following information: